Chymyst/chymyst-core/docs/roadmap.md

  value * difficulty - description

- 1 * 1 - fix link to Chymyst-Core from Chymyst repo; add chymyst-examples repo.
+ 1 * 1 - add chymyst-examples repo.

  2 * 2 - add a metadata record to molecules.
 Documentation string for the molecule's value, other metadata.